Swaser/nand2tetris/grand-plan.md

 # The Grand Plan

+## Possibilities
+* Make Jack into an interpreted platform using C analog Lox
-* Make Jack into a interpreted language using C
+* Make Jack into a compiled platform using a C transpiler
-* Port the interpreter for microcontroller (ARM or RISC-V)
+* Port the interpreter platform for microcontroller (ARM or RISC-V)
+* Write a Jack compiler including assembler for microcontroller that runs on the microcontroller itself
 * Write a code editor integrated acting like a command line, like C64 Basic
 * Write a compiler for Jack on Microcontroller